ovinc/oclock/README.md

 ## Notes

 - As mentioned previously, methods (and interval setting) take effect immediately, even if the timer is in a waiting phase.
+It is however possible to wait for the next checkpt to apply a new timer interval, by using the `immediate=False` option in `set_interval()` (see example in the *Examples.ipynb* notebook).

 - After calling `pause()`, the `checkpt()` command blocks until `resume()` is called, however in the current version after `stop()` the `checkpt()` becomes non-blocking (equivalent to a `pass`), so that all following lines will be executed immediately and without any waiting time (i.e. as fast as possible if within a loop), until `timer.reset()` is called again.
 This means that it is useful to pin the condition of the loop to the stopping of the timer (see examples).